bobb34/QST/README.md

-google-site-verification: googleff94c6eef5770eee.html

 # QST
 Quiz/Survey/Test   --    Apr.
-3, 2026
+13, 2026

-<H1>QST is the world's first Enterprise Grade, self-hosted, complete, open source, multi-tenant, assessment/exam platform on the market.</H1>
+<H1>QST is the world's first Enterprise Grade, self-hosted, complete, open source, multi-tenant, assessment platform on the market.</H1>
 You can try it at https://qstonline.org and download it from https://sourceforge.net/projects/qstonline/.

 We no longer maintain a release here.